 Two years ago our family got the opportunity to go on an extended trip.
 Unfortunately, the opportunity didn’t fall during a school break so we faced the decision to take Mary Grace out of school for 10 days.
 After meeting with her teacher we felt confident in pulling her out of school for the duration of our trip.
 The teacher was even gracious enough to provide all the assignments ahead of time.
 So with that, we set off on our travels.

 Although I didn’t know it at the time, this was a trial run of our future!
 Almost every morning of the trip we spent an hour or two working on school assignments.
-We did school on the plane.
-We did it on the boat.
-And we even did school from a lounge chair on a beach.
-Not too shabby!

 The return from our trip would probably be the end of the story, except for a nasty case of strep throat that struck a week later.
 Mary Grace ended up missing 2 more days of school (complete with a high fever, antibiotic and doctor’s note!)
 Very quickly we found ourselves in hot water over Mary Grace’s attendance record.
 Not only did we spend the year praying against sickness- we also turned down 2 more travel opportunities.